rjcmarkelz/BIS180L_web/_posts/2015-04-02-1-Sequence_Alignment.md

 genome will be the number of {ACGT} letters.
 This is a little complicated because it's not the size of the file.
 The files also have newline characters and FASTA headers.
 You need to subtract these.
-Fortunately, you can all of this with the Unix skills you already have.
+Fortunately, you can do all of this with the Unix skills you already have.

 ## Part 3: Local Alignment ##